 Privacy by design: I take your privacy very seriously.
 For that reason this site is designed in a way, no unnecessary information is collected (e.g. for marketing purposes), other than those you willingly provide me (e.g. by using my contact form) and those required to protect this site and the infrastructure of my service provider against illegal activity.
-You can read all about the data, this includes, and your rights according them in this data protection declaration.
+You can read all about the data, and your rights according them in this data protection declaration.

 This data protection declaration explains to you the type, scope and purpose of the processing of personal data (hereinafter referred to as “data”) within my online offer and the associated websites, functions and contents as well as external online presences, e.g. my social media profile (hereinafter jointly referred to as “online offer”).
 With regard to the terms used, such as “processing” or “person responsible”, I refer to the definitions in Art.
 4 of the General Data Protection Regulation (GDPR).

 Person in charge